 The absence of a sharp sound in used injectors is not a disadvantage.

-Clean the nozzle holes with steel wire with a diameter of 0.25 mm, and clean the outside of the sprayer with a wooden block soaked in engine oil or a brush made of brass wire.
+Clean the nozzle holes with steel wire with a diameter of 0.25 mm, and clean the outside of the nozzle with a wooden block soaked in engine oil or a brush made of brass wire.